nicolasdao/userin/README.md

 # Getting started

 Creating a UserIn Authorization Server consists in creating an `UserInStrategy` class (which must inherit from the `Strategy` class) and then registering that class with the `UserIn` middleware.
 That `UserInStrategy` class must implement specific methods (based on how many UserIn features must be supported).
-UserIn removes the burden of implementing business logic in those methods so developer focus only on simple CRUD implementation.
+UserIn removes the burden of implementing business logic in those methods so developer focus only on simple CRUD implementations.

 Install UserIn: